Why are dealerships closing?

 Yes, the AA has advised they will continue to provide roadside assistance to customers.

-Will my car be taken to a dealership for repair?
+In the event of a break down, will my car be taken to a dealership for repair?

 Only if you are considered an ‘essential business,’ otherwise it will be relocated to your home address or closest place of safety.